mehulkri/VillagePlanner/README.md

 ## Improved Capabilities since 2.4

 1. Reminders can be more reliably loaded, added, edited, and deleted.
 In the previous iteration, the reminders were "buggy" according to Jack Jobes
-2. Sucessful uploading and storing of profile picture images on Firebase
+2. Successful uploading and storing of profile picture images on Firebase
 3. Fixed bugs associated with notifications not popping up
 4. Sorting of reminders by arrival time on reminders page
 5. Ability to like reminders and have a heart show up on the reminders